 \section{Approach}

-Given $N$ input images $\{{\bm I}^{i}\}_{i=1}^N ({\bm I}^i \in \mathbb{R}^{H \times W \times 3}$) with their intrinsic $\{ \bm {K}^i \}_{i=1}^N$ ($\bm {K}^i \in \mathbb{R}^{3 \times 3}$) and extrinsic $\{ ({\bm R}_i, {\bm t}_i) \}_{i=1}^N$ (${\bm R}_i \in \text{SO}(3), {\bm t}_i \in \mathbb{R}^3 $) matrices, our goal is to predict a set of 3D Gaussian primitives~\citep{Kerbl2023TOG} $\mathcal{G} = \{ (\bm{\mu}_j, \alpha_j, \bm{\Sigma}_j, \bm{\mathrm{sh}}_j ) \}_{j=1}^M$ to model the scene, where $M$ is the total number of Gaussian primitives and $\bm{\mu}_j$, $\alpha_j$, $\bm{\Sigma}_j$ and $\bm{\mathrm{sh}}_j$ are the 3D Gaussian's position, opacity, covariance, and spherical harmonics, respectively.
+Given $N$ input images $\{{\bm I}^{i}\}_{i=1}^N ({\bm I}^i \in \mathbb{R}^{H \times W \times 3}$) with their intrinsic $\{ \bm {K}^i \}_{i=1}^N$ ($\bm {K}^i \in \mathbb{R}^{3 \times 3}$) and extrinsic $\{ ({\bm R}_i, {\bm t}_i) \}_{i=1}^N$ (${\bm R}_i \in \text{SO}(3), {\bm t}_i \in \mathbb{R}^3 $) matrices, our goal is to predict a set of 3D Gaussian primitives~\cite{Kerbl2023TOG} $\mathcal{G} = \{ (\bm{\mu}_j, \alpha_j, \bm{\Sigma}_j, \bm{\mathrm{sh}}_j ) \}_{j=1}^M$ to model the scene, where $M$ is the total number of Gaussian primitives and $\bm{\mu}_j$, $\alpha_j$, $\bm{\Sigma}_j$, and $\bm{\mathrm{sh}}_j$ are the 3D Gaussian's position, opacity, covariance, and spherical harmonics, respectively.
 The reconstructed 3D Gaussians can be efficiently rasterized, enabling fast and high-quality novel view synthesis.

-Unlike previous feed-forward models~\citep{charatan2023pixelsplat,zhang2024gs,chen2025llrm} that perform a single-step feed-forward prediction, we propose to learn to estimate the Gaussian parameters recurrently.
+Unlike previous feed-forward models~\cite{charatan2023pixelsplat,zhang2024gs,chen2025llrm} that perform a single-step feed-forward prediction, we learn to estimate the Gaussian parameters recurrently.
 This not only reduces learning difficulty by decomposing the task into smaller, incremental steps but also enables higher reconstruction quality.
 In particular, we first predict an initial set of 3D Gaussians and then iteratively refine them in a gradient-free, feed-forward manner.
-Given that the Gaussian update occurs in the 3D space, a large number of 3D Gaussians will introduce significant computational overhead during the update process.
+Given that the Gaussian update occurs in 3D space, a large number of 3D Gaussians will introduce significant computational overhead during the update process.
 Thus, in our initial reconstruction stage, we predict a compact set of 3D Gaussians in a $16 \times$ subsampled space.
-More specifically, we perform $4\times$ spatial compression when predicting per-view depth maps which leads to $16\times$ fewer number of Gaussians compared to previous per-pixel representation~\citep{charatan2023pixelsplat,Szymanowicz2024CVPR}.
-Thus, the number of Gaussians $M$ in our model is $N \times \frac{HW}{16}$, which scales efficiently to many input views and high-resolution images. \cref{fig:pipeline} provides an overview of our pipeline.
+More specifically, we perform $4\times$ spatial compression when predicting per-view depth maps, which leads to $16\times$ fewer Gaussians compared to previous per-pixel representations~\cite{charatan2023pixelsplat,Szymanowicz2024CVPR}.
+Consequently, the number of Gaussians $M$ in our model is $N \times \frac{HW}{16}$, which scales efficiently to many input views and high-resolution images. \cref{fig:pipeline} provides an overview of our pipeline.